-- AIRCRAFT INCIDENT An occurrence, other than an accident, associated with the operation of an aircraft, which affects or could affect continued safe operation if not corrected.
-An incident does not result in serious injury to persons or substantial damage to aircraft. - AERODROME A defined area on land or water (including any buildings, installations and equipment) intended to be used either wholly or in part for the arrival, departure and surface movement of aircraft. - AIRCRAFT STAND A designated area on an apron intended to be used for parking aircraft.

-AIRPORT SECURITY

-- OFFICER An Authorized Officer in the employ of the Cayman Islands Airports Authority specifically to perform aviation security and other delegated functions. - AIRSIDE Is the movement area of an airport; the airside could also include adjacent terrain and buildings, or portions thereof.
-Access to the airside is controlled. - APRON/RAMP A defined area on an aerodrome intended to accommodate aircraft for the purposes of loading or unloading passengers, mail or cargo, fuelling, parking or maintenance. - DRIVER A driver is a person who is in control of a vehicle.

-FOREIGN OBJECT

-- DEBRIS (FOD) Includes any object found in an inappropriate location that, as a result of being in that location, can damage an aircraft or equipment or injure airport personnel.
-Acronym also used to describe damage caused by such debris. - INCIDENT An occurrence, other than an accident, associated with the operation or handling of an aircraft' which affects or could affect the safety of operation. - INJURY An injury is any condition which requires medical assistance, including first aid.

-MANOEUVRINGAREAIt is that part of an aerodrome used by aircraft for landing, taxiing, and takeoff; it does not include the aprons.

-- MOVEMENT AREA That part of an aerodrome used for the take-off, landing and the taxiing of aircraft, consisting of the maneuvering area and the aprons. - OWNER In relation to a motor vehicle, it includes every person or organization who is the owner or joint owner or part owner of the vehicle.
-The owner also means any person or organization that has the use of the vehicle under a hire or purchase agreement, but not the lessor under any such agreement; the person or organization in whose name the vehicle is registered. - PARK To bring a vehicle to a stationary position and cause it to wait for any purpose other than that of immediately taking up or setting down passengers, goods or luggage.
+AERODROME Means the Owen Roberts International Airport or the Charles Kirkconnell International Airport (CKIA).
+AIRCRAFT STAND A designated area on an apron intended to be used for parking aircraft.
+AIRPORT SECURITY OFFICER An Authorized Officer in the employ of the Cayman Island Airports Authority specifically to aviation security and other delegated functions.
+AIRSIDE The movement area of an airport, adjacent terrain and buildings or portions thereof, access to which is controlled.
+APRON/RAMP A defined area in an aerodrome, intended to accommodate aircraft for the purposes of loading or unloading passengers, mail or cargo, fuelling, parking or maintenance.
+DRIVER A person who is in control of a vehicle.
+In relation to a trailer, includes the driver of a vehicle by which the trailer is drawn and 'drive' shall be construed accordingly FOREIGN OBJECT DEBRIS (FOD) Includes any object found in an inappropriate location that, as a result of being in that location, can damage an aircraft or equipment or injure airport personnel.
+Acronym also used to describe damage caused by such debris.
+INCIDENT An occurrence, other than an accident, associated with the operation or handling of an aircraft' which affects or could affect the safety of operation.
+INJURY An injury is a condition which requires medical assistance, including first aid.
+MANEUVERING AREA That part of a aerodrome used by aircraft for landing, taxiing, and takeoff, excluding aprons.
+MOVEMENT AREA That part of an aerodrome used for the take-off, landing and the taxiing of aircraft, consisting of the maneuvering area and the aprons.
+OWNER In relation to a motor vehicle, includes every person or organization who is the owner or joint owner or part owner of the vehicle; and any person or organization who has the use of the vehicle under a hire-purchase agreement but not the lessor under any such agreement; the person or organization in whose name the vehicle is registered.

-VEHICULAR ACCESS

-ROAD An established surface route on the movement area meant for the exclusive use of vehicles.

-ROAD HOLDING

-POSITION It is a designated position at which vehicles will be required to hold.

-RUNWAY HOLDING

-- ILS/MLS POSITION A designated position intended to protect a runway, an obstacle limitation surface, or an ILS/MLS critical/sensitive area at which taxiing aircraft and vehicles shall stop and hold, unless otherwise authorized by the Aerodrome Control Tower. - RUNWAY A defined rectangular area on a land aerodrome, prepared for the landing and take-off of aircraft along its length. - RUNWAY STRIP A defined area including the runway and stopway, if provided, intended: - a) to reduce the risk of damage to aircraft running off a runway; and - b) to protect aircraft flying over it during take-off or landing operations. - SHALL Used to indicate any instruction, directive or procedure which is mandatory (compulsory). - SHOULD Used to indicate process or procedure which is recommended (optional). - TAXIWAY A defined path on a land aerodrome established for the taxiing of aircraft. - VEHICLE Any motorized equipment which is operated by a driver.
+PARK To bring a vehicle to a stationary position and cause it to wait for any purpose other than that of immediately taking up or setting down passengers, goods or luggage.
+VEHICULAR ACCESS ROAD An established surface route on the movement area meant for the exclusive use of vehicles.
+ROAD HOLDING POSITION A designated position at which vehicles will be required to hold.
+RUNWAY HOLDING ILS/MLS POSITION A designated position intended to protect a runway, an obstacle limitation surface, or an ILS/MLS critical/sensitive area at which taxiing aircraft and vehicles shall stop and hold, unless otherwise authorized by the Aerodrome Control Tower.
+RUNWAY A defined rectangular area on a land aerodrome, prepared for the landing and take-off of aircraft along its length.
+RUNWAY STRIP A defined area including the runway and stopway, if provided, intended: a) to reduce the risk of damage to aircraft running off a runway; and b) to protect aircraft flying over it during take-off or landing operations.
+SHALL Used to indicate any instruction, directive or procedure which is mandatory (compulsory).
+SHOULD Used to indicate a process or procedure which is recommended (optional).
+TAXIWAY VEHICLE A defined path on a land aerodrome established for the taxiing of aircraft.
+Any motorized equipment which is operated by a driver, including tugs and belt loaders.

-Section 1 - Objectives and Policy
+Section 1- Objectives and Policy